 Tel: 01766 770000

 Elegant 18th-c Classical and Gothic mansion built by James Wyatt with a 1930s restyled interior.
 Exhibition on Rex Whistler, whose largest painting is exhibited here.
 Lovely gardens and arboretum, with shrubs and wild flowers.
-Scenic woodland walks and spectacular views of Snowdonia.
+Scenic woodland walks and spectacular views over the Menai Strait.
 Run by National Trust.

 Opening times:Apr-Oct, Sat-Wed .House 12-5, Garden 11-5.30 - Admission Charge